lionelmarcus10/learning-path/Topics/Linux Privilege Escalation.md

 #Prerequist : It had to allow a user in the /etc/sudoers file to execute a specific command.
 cat /etc/passwd | grep <UserName>
 sudo -u#-1 <CmdAllowed>
+# if it is ncdu cmd , can press "b" inside interface to basculate to shell and do what you want with other cmd
 ```

 ###### Polkit